 Over 200 train and bus companies across Europe trust us to sell their tickets – all in one convenient place!
 So, wherever you want to go, you’ll be able to plan your ideal route, check train times and book tickets easily using one single platform.
 Follow these simple steps to book your train tickets with us from the UK to Europe:

 Since most train networks in European countries are managed by one large corporation per country, often owned by the state, rail travel is relatively easy if you know the basics about the respective train company.
-The rail networks are interconnected, so travelling from one country to another is easy, even though it isn’t possible to book a ticket for several train companies and countries at once.
-That’s where Trainline comes in: our system is connected to all of Europe’s biggest train companies, so you can search and book a single ticket in one go, wherever you want to go.
+The rail networks are interconnected, so travelling from one country to another is easy, we’ve highlighted the main countries to travel in and around by rail in Europe, check them out below.

 If you’re planning to travel to more than one country in Europe by train, it’s worth checking out the Interrail and Eurail passes.
-They enable travellers to hop on any train without having to plan or book in advance.
-The price is calculated based on how many days you want to travel and by the type of trains you’d like to take.
-If you live in Europe, check out the Interrail pass, and Eurail for those residing outside of Europe.
+Prices are calculated based on how many days you want to travel, and by the type of train you’d like to take.

 Whether you’re researching destinations or looking for things to do in a specific place, we’ve got you covered.
 Check out some of our guides to travelling by train in Europe.